thomasrotter/Redis-Cache-Extension/README.md

 Add some configuration:

 * If you like you can use the driver to store the Session Scope.
 If this is your intention you can flag "Allow to use this cache as client/session storage."
-* Server/Host => says to the Railo how to connect to Redis.
+* Server/Host => says to the Lucee how to connect to Redis.
 By default this is setted to localhost:6379.
 Please tune this following your environments needs.
 Note that the driver actually support a single Redis Server.
 * Namesapce => choose the namespace that will be used to avoid keys name clashing between differents cache instances.